cdrummey216/whoami/artofliving.md

 ## Framework

 **The Variable**
+* The distinct characteristics of self that vary from person to person.
+The values and abilities unique to a person.
 **The Value**
+* Most important (abstract) values of the self, which ultimately determine thoughts and actions.
+Truth is very important here.
 **The Momentum**
+* The intention behind a thought or action.
+Intention is the direction that actions and thoughts are externalized.
 **The Method**
+* The means of externalization (observable).

 ## My Framework //'values' here is different from 'values' when referring to identity equations.